 Collective suffering can lead to profound societal change.
 There are three cultural benefits of collective suffering:

-- Room to make a better world.
-An imperfect world reveals that God did not do everything for us.
+- Room to make a better world: An imperfect world reveals that God did not do everything for us.
 He has left room for us to overcome the seeming imperfections of nature through our creativity, ideals, and loves—not merely individual creativity, ideals, and loves, but also through collective creativity, ideals, and loves.
 As noted above, individuals can receive a tremendous sense of purpose and fulfillment by meeting challenges and overcoming adversity.
-Yet we can experience an even greater purpose and fulfillment by collectively meeting challenges, which are far too great for any individual; challenges which allow us to be a small part of a much larger purpose and destiny within human history.
+Yet we can experience an even greater purpose and fulfillment by collectively meeting challenges that are far too great for any individual, challenges that allow us to be a small part of a much larger purpose and destiny within human history.

-- The development of progressively better social and cultural ideals and systems.
-We not only have the capacity to meet tremendous challenges collectively, we can also build culture: the animating ethos arising out of our collective heart which impels us not only toward a deeper and broader vision of individuals, but also of groups, communities, societies, and the world.
-We have the capacity not only to build a legal system, but also to infuse it with an ideal of justice and rights, a scrupulous concern for accuracy and evidence, and a presumption of innocence and care for the individual.
+- The development of progressively better social and cultural ideals and systems: We not only have the capacity to meet tremendous challenges collectively, but we can also build culture: the animating ethos arising out of our collective heart, which impels us not only toward a deeper and broader vision of individuals but also of groups, communities, societies, and the world.
+We have the capacity not only to build a legal system but also to infuse it with an ideal of justice and rights, a scrupulous concern for accuracy and evidence, and a presumption of innocence and care for the individual.

-1. Room to participate in building the kingdom
+- Room to participate in building the kingdom.

 Consider the following: God did not create a perfectly loving kingdom on earth.
 However, in His future eternal kingdom, there will be no acts of unlove.
 There God’s grace will eventually purify our freedom so that our actions truly reflect a pure desire to love authentically and unconditionally.